-Finally, to know when the investment payback, just do simple math, for example, divide the investment by the savings.
-Usually, the return on investment is within a year (results * 12 months/years), it means after this period the robot investment will be a profit to the company.
+Finally, to know when the investment payback, do simple math, for example, divide the investment by the savings.
+Usually, the return on investment is within a year (results * 12 months/years), it means after this period, the robot investment will be a profit to the company.

 It is all about the calculation of the return on investment for a single robot cell.
-If you’re concern about how to make the best use of robots, you may want to consult with an integrator— an integration company that understands how to maximise robot performance, capable to design the robot cell and select the right equipment to maximises the robot tasks.
+If you’re concern about how to make the best use of robots, you may want to consult with an integrator— an integration company that understands how to maximise robot performance, capable of designing the robot cell and selecting the right equipment to optimises the robot tasks.

-Now, if you follow the robot calculation properly, the ROI should now be calculable.
+Now, if you follow the robot calculation correctly, the ROI should be predictable.
 However, if you want to know more details of the ROI analysis, try our robot calculator.
 This useful is helping the manufacturer to analyse all parameters.